Pope Urban V: Papacy

 Grimoard was not even a bishop at the time of his election, and had to be consecrated before he could be crowned.
 This was done on 6 November by Cardinal Andouin Aubert, the Bishop of Ostia, a nephew of Grimoard's predecessor, Innocent VI.
-The Bishop of Ostia had the traditional right to consecrate a pope a bishop.
+The Bishop of Ostia had the traditional right to consecrate a pope as a bishop.
 At the conclusion of the consecration Mass, Urban V was crowned.
 There is no record of who it was who placed the crown on his head.
 The right to do so belonged to the cardinal protodeacon, who was Cardinal Guillaume de la Jugié, a nephew of Pope Clement VI.
 Urban V was the sixth pope in the Avignon Papacy.

 Urban V kept on another papal nephew, Arnaud Aubert, the nephew of Pope Innocent VI.
 He had been given the very important position of papal chamberlain, the head of the church's financial department, by his uncle in 1361.
 He continued in that office throughout the reign of Urban V and also that of Gregory XI, until 1371.
 In addition to the management of the papal household, the office made Aubert the temporal vicar for the Pope in the diocese of Avignon and the administrator of the Comtat-Venaissin.

 In 1363–1364 the winter was so cold, especially in January, February and March, that the Rhone froze over to the extent that people and vehicles could travel across the ice.
 The Pope, however, announced that he would excommunicate anyone who attempted to do so, fearing that people might accidentally fall in and be drowned.
 Near Carcassonne, a man froze to death while travelling on his horse, though the horse was able to make it back to its accustomed stable with the dead man on its back.
 Many of the poor, women, and children died of the cold.